QuentinRa/blog.quentinra.dev/info/android/index.md

 * Add your fragments
 * Use arrows to link your screens
 * Click on a screen to define arguments that are passed
-* Select the initial screen, and click on the "Home button" (Assign start destination)
+* Select the initial screen, and click on the "Home button" (Assign start destination).
+You can also right-click on a screen, as use "set as start destination".

 > **Note**: if you want the name shown in the navbar to match the current fragment, edit the property `label` of each fragment with something else than `@string/app_name`.
 </details>